TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/automarket-api.md

 ## Get Current Listings

-The AutoMarket API returns all available cars on the market or all available cars of a certain type.
+The AutoMarket API returns all available cars on the [CityDriving AutoMarket](https://world.city-driving.co.uk/?page=market) or all available cars of a certain type.

 **ENDPOINT:** `/citydriving/market/getlist`